 The D7 arrives.

-British OAE (since 1949) Charles Swithinbank shows up for NSF survey of blue ice runway sites--Mt.
-Howe, Plunket Point etc. using twin otters based at Pole.
+British OAEs Malcolm Mellor (since 1947) Charles Swithinbank (since 1949) show up for NSF survey. of blue ice runway sites--Mt.
+Howe, Plunket Point etc. using Twin Otters based at Pole.

 Siple Station closed after brief final season.